nikuehn/GM_Spatial_Correlation/sim_spatcorr.md

 ## 7 theta2     0.243  0.243 0.0146  0.0139  0.219  0.266 1.00      626.
 579.
 ```

-## Estimation with Stan -- full model with dfferent length scales (non-hierarchical)
+## Estimation with Stan -- full model with different length scales (non-hierarchical)

 Now, the model parameters are estimated, using the full model, i.e. event terms, station terms, all hyperparameters, length scales.
 Different length scales per event are estimated, but not as random effects.